alvarobatrez/ros_ws/README.md

 Note 3: Python code must be inside ~/ros_ws/src/name_of_the_package/scripts folder.

-Note 4: actionlib_msgs is just required if you want to create a custom package with actions.
+Note 4: actionlib is just required if you want to use actions within the package. actionlib_msgs is required if you want to create a package with custom actions.

 ## Compile